riddhi-narkar/data-structures-and-algorithms/README.md

 # data-structures-c

-This repo has all basic data structure codes implemented entirely in C language.
+This repo has all basic data structure and algorithm code.
 The contents of this repo include:

 STACKS: